Willem Thomas de Vogel: Medical career

-De Vogel was named a member of the Royal Academy of Sciences in 1909, a lieutenant inspector (inspecteur-souschef) for the Civil Medical Service (Burgerlijk Geneeskundige Dienst) in 1911, a knight in the Order of the Dutch Lion in 1912, and the chief inspector (hoofdinspecteur) in 1913, prompting his family to move to Batavia.
+De Vogel was elected a coressponding member of the Royal Netherlands Academy of Arts and Sciences in 1909 (of which he resigned in 1922).
+He was named a lieutenant inspector (inspecteur-souschef) for the Civil Medical Service (Burgerlijk Geneeskundige Dienst) in 1911, a knight in the Order of the Dutch Lion in 1912, and the chief inspector (hoofdinspecteur) in 1913, prompting his family to move to Batavia.
 During this time, he established the colony's quarantine ordinances, investigated the conditions of Indonesian pilgrims on their way to Kamaran and Mecca during the annual Hajj, was active in limiting an outbreak of bubonic plague in Malang, and began reforming and organizing the East Indies' Department of Public Health (Dienst der Volksgezondheid).
 He fought tenaciously against the press, People's Council, and other officials to avoid emphasising individual medical treatment in the colony, considering it far more expensive and less helpful than instituting better hygienic practices.
 He was inducted into the Imperial Japanese Order of the Sacred Treasure in 1920 and gave the keynote address to the 4th congress of the Far Eastern Association of Tropical Medicine in Batavia on 6 August 1921.